hcruz77/portfolio/README.md

 ## Description
-I created this sample portfolio to practice my skills using React.
+This is my official professional portfolio.
 There is a header component that appears on multiple pages, a navigation component that is used to conditionally render the different pages of the portfolio, a footer that appears on multiple pages, and a project component that is used to render the images and links to the deployed applications on Github.

 ## Technology
-Along with React, Bootstrap components were used to build the format of the frontend.
+Along with React, HTML, CSS, and Bootstrap components were used to build the format of the front end.
 The application was deployed for the first time on Github pages.
-Backend functionality will be added within the next few weeks and design tweeks.
-Until this happens the contact page does not save information.

 ## Links